DBrianKimmel/PyHouse/README.rst

 See src.__init__ module for developer documentation.

+This Git repository (PyHouse) is for the software that runs PyHouse, There is a companion repository (SysAdmin) that is for the rather complex task of setting up Raspberry Pis to run PyHouse.

+Both of these repositories are on GitHub under the user DBrianKimmel.

 What is PyHouse?
 ----------------
 PyHouse is one or more nodes, running PyHouse software, and co-operating with